Santa Fe-class submarine: Construction and history

-The Santa Fe was launched July 29, 1931 and was affirmed the national flag on October 26, 1932.
-It, along with its twins, "Santiago del Estero" and "Salta", sailed to Buenos Aires where it arrived April 7, 1933.
-It received its combat flag in its namesake port of Santa Fe on October 15, 1933.
-It arrived in Mar del Plata on September 1, 1933, where it was used until its decommissioning in 1956 for the training of Navy personnel.

-In a strong storm in the July 1938, the Santa Fe rescued a fishing boat in the waters of Cape Corrientes.
+All three ships in the Santa Fe class were built by the Franco Tosti Shipyard in Taranto, Italy.
+Santa Fe was launched 29 July 1931 and was affirmed the national flag on 26 October 1932.
+The submarine, along with its sister boats, Santiago del Estero and Salta, sailed to Buenos Aires where they arrived on 7 April 1933.
+Santa Fe received its combat flag in its namesake port of Santa Fe on 15 October 1933.
+It arrived in Mar del Plata on 1 September 1933 where it entered service.
+In a strong storm in July 1938, Santa Fe rescued a fishing boat in the waters off Cape Corrientes.
+It remained in service until its decommissioning in 1956 for the training of Navy personnel.